e-e-sin-t/btc-model/README.md

 Layers of scales are used.
 With a linear fit of the supercycle and a sine wave fit of the cycles.
 Using ln(price)+3 and ln(years)+6 scales to work with non-negative values, and inverse-sine (asin) scales for waves.

+The [formulas used](formulas.py) to generate the plots are here in python.
+Using only the base and peak points plus the number of cycles as parameters.

 ## 1. ln(p) vs t

 Cycles becoming exponentially farther apart.